turingcompl33t/turingcompl33t.github.io/_tutorials/2021-8-31-BusTub-On-EC2.md

 ![ubuntu](https://github.com/turingcompl33t/turingcompl33t.github.io/blob/master/images/2021-8-31-BusTub-On-EC2/ubuntu.jpg?raw=true)

 On the next page we select our instance type.
 Again, for our minimal setup we select a `t2.micro` instance type.
-Later, if you find that builds run too slowly, or you exhaust the instance's memory when linking the project, you can upgrade the instance type here to one with more powerful specificiations.
+Using this type restricts the resources (memory, compute) available in our build environment, but keeps us on the free tier.

 ![config](https://github.com/turingcompl33t/turingcompl33t.github.io/blob/master/images/2021-8-31-BusTub-On-EC2/config.png?raw=true)